 One of the first meals I ever made for my husband after we got married was beef stroganoff.
 What I didn’t realize at the time was that he was not really a fan of mushrooms.
 Given that he had grown up on his family’s mushroom farm, I assumed he ate them often!
 He let me know that evening that he actually didn’t like mushrooms, but he was a good sport and gave my cooking a try.
 He liked it so much that he’s been eating mushrooms ever since!

-Since that early attempt, I’ve tried many beef stroganoff recipes and our family has a few favourites.
+Since that early attempt, I’ve tried many beef stroganoff recipes and our family has a few favorites.
 No matter which type I decide to make, we all agree that it needs to be served with extra sour cream and served on egg noodles.